1990-1995

 1993 June

-A2-Central discontinues their paper edition, switching to a disk-only newsletter.
+A2-Central discontinues its paper edition, switching to a disk-only newsletter.

 System 6.0.1 released for the IIGS, and System 4.0.2 released for 8-bit Apple II’s.